Shopify/kubeaudit/README.md

 ### Docker

-We also release a [Docker image](https://hub.docker.com/r/shopify/kubeaudit): `shopify/kubeaudit`.
+We no longer release images to Docker Hub (since Docker Hub sunset Free Team organizations).
+For the time being, [old images](https://hub.docker.com/r/shopify/kubeaudit) are still available but may stop being available at any time.
+We will start publishing images to the Github Container registry soon.

 To run kubeaudit as a job in your cluster see [Running kubeaudit in a cluster](docs/cluster.md).

 ## Quick Start